-For example, your current home in Bexleyheath may have a value of £200,000 and you owe £100,000 for the existing mortgage.
+For example, your current home in Bexleyheath has a value of £200,000 and you owe £100,000 for the existing mortgage.
 This gives you £100,000 equity in your property.
 If your lender has agreed to a 75% LTV for your buy-to-let mortgage, you can use £50,000 of that equity to cover your 25% deposit.
 You can release the remaining £50,000 to use as a deposit for your new property in Bexley.

 Stamp duty requirements

 When you buy a second property, you have to pay an additional stamp duty charge of 3%.
 This can cost you thousands so it’s important to be aware of this and budget for it.
 If you sell your original home within 3 years, you can claim this extra stamp duty amount back from HMRC.

 There are advantages and disadvantages to think about with a let-to-buy mortgage.

 - When you want to move into your new home quickly, it removes the pressure of having to sell your existing one.

 - If your property has decreased in value, it prevents you from making a loss and allows for an increase in the future.

 - With two properties, you benefit from the increased values of both in the future if the market is favourable.

 - Should the property prices fall in the future, you will lose on the values of both properties.

 - Let-to-buy rates are generally higher than standard residential mortgage rates because they are considered to be a higher risk.